dragon-dune/dragon-dune/README.md

     -   The player may play a Special Card to extend their movement range by 1 territory.

-6. Players may disband some, or all, of the units in one territory.
+6. The current player may disband some, or all, of the units in one territory.
 Disbanded units are removed from the board, but do not go to the graveyard.
 7. If a player placed units in the same territory as the Troll Marker, then 5 units in that territory are removed.
 If there are still units then the Troll Marker is also removed.